 Goodwill represents the excess of the cost of an acquired entity over the fair value of the assets acquired less liabilities assumed.
 Intangible assets are assets that lack physical substance (excluding financial assets).
 Goodwill acquired in a business combination and intangible assets with indefinite useful lives are not amortized, and intangible assets with finite useful lives are amortized.
 Goodwill and intangible assets not subject to amortization are tested for impairment annually or more frequently if events or changes in circumstances indicate the asset might be impaired.
 CVR uses November 1 of each year as its annual valuation date for the impairment test.
 The annual review of impairment is performed by comparing the carrying value of the applicable reporting unit to its estimated fair value.
 The estimated fair value is derived using a combination of the discounted cash flow analysis and market approach.
-Our reporting units are defined as operating segments due to each operating segment.
+Our reporting units are defined as operating segments due to each operating segment containing only one component.
+As such all goodwill impairment testing is done at each operating segment.
 During the fourth quarter of 2008, we recognized an impairment charge of \$42,806,000 associated with the entire goodwill of the petroleum segment.